jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 This turns out to save the bulk of the time.
 Yay!

-Algorithmically, the code is still quadradic, but it's still a lot faster and this kind of change is very safe, safe enough to be backported.
+Algorithmically, the code is still quadratic, but it's still a lot faster and this kind of change is very safe, safe enough to be backported.
 I sent this one as a [quick PR](https://github.com/pnpm/pnpm/pull/6281), and it's now out in v7.30.4.

-The fix to the quadradic-ness is going to be a different, more complicated change I plan to send later.
+The fix to the quadratic-ness is going to be a different, more complicated change I plan to send later.

 # `getRootPackagesToLink`